 How do I combat this?
 It’s not easy, and I’ve not fully cracked the code yet.
 For the moment, it’s a case of keeping my calendar looking simpler.
 Prioritising the things I really want to do vs the ‘would be nice’ things, and seeing where my energy lies on any given day.
-It’s important to me that I can be the best version of myself – not only for my partners, family and friends, but also for my own mental health.
+It’s important to me that I can be the best version of myself – for family and friends, but also for my own mental health.

-– “Me” dates.
+How do I look after myself?
+“Me” dates.
 This might sound counter-productive as this is an additional “event” being scheduled, it gives me some good time just to watch the world go by.
 Sometimes it’s a wander through the city alone, other times it’s sitting with a bottle of wine and a good book – enjoying the sunshine (whenever we have any).
 The important thing is that it’s a few hours by myself not doing chores or dealing with mundane life – it’s a time to treat myself.

-I’m not 100% there, I still manage to over-commit myself at times but this whole life thing is a big learning curve…
+I’m not 100% there, I still manage to over-commit myself at times but this whole life thing is a big learning curve.

 How do you take time out to look after yourself?
 What are your favourite ways to combat a busy schedule?